status-im/nimbus-eth2/docs/the_nimbus_book/src/connect-eth2.md

 # Connect to eth2

-From the `nimbus-eth2` repository, run:
+To connect to the Medalla testnet, from the `nimbus-eth2` repository run:

 ```
 make medalla
 ```

+> **Note:** If your beacon node is already running, you'll need to shut it down gracefully (`Ctrl+c`) and re-run the above command.

-This will build Nimbus and its dependencies, and connect you to the Medalla testnet.
+This will build Nimbus and its dependencies, and connect you to the eth2 network.
 You should see that the beacon node has launched with your validator attached:

 ```